wilfred11/dropconnect/README.md

  `x_max = max(x)`

- `plt.hist(x, bins=int(x_max)- int(x_min), color='red', alpha=0.5, label='virtual histogram 1')`
+ `plt.hist(x, bins=int(x_max)- int(x_min), color='red', alpha=0.5, label='virtual histogram')`

+#### Small overlap

-As can be seen, the randomly generated histograms for both models have a very small overlap in their extreme tails, so when assuming the respective mean and standard deviation used to generate the samples are representative for all respective samples, be it of linear or DropConnect linear origin, than it is next to impossible to produce two samples (containing results for 10000 individual tests) from the two distributions closer to  each other so that at least 5% or 1%  of the samples could belong to the other sample.
+As can be seen, the randomly generated histograms for both models have a very small overlap in their extreme tails.
+So when assuming the respective mean and standard deviation used to generate the samples are representative for all respective samples, be it of linear or DropConnect linear origin, than it is next to impossible to produce two samples (containing results for 10000 individual tests) from the two distributions that lie closer to  each other so that at least 5% or 1%  of the samples could belong to the other sample.

-In other words the comparison of the two samples seems to indicate the DropConnect linear layer does a better job when recognizing digits of the MNIST dataset.
-When being able to get similar results using other, real samples it would be even more indicative.
-Using a technique like cross validation it would be possible to give a higher weight to these statistical tests.
+#### Generate normal curve

+To create the normal curve from a distribution D, I need to generate some inputs using np.linspace.
+This function returns a evenly spaced numbers over an interval.
+The function will create numbers between the minimum number of successful tests and the maximum number of successful tests for all samples.

+`x_successful_tests = np.linspace(start=x_min, stop=x_max, num=int(x_max)- int(x_min))`

+`plt.plot(x_successful_tests, D1.pdf(x_successful_tests)*10000, color="darkgreen", label="normal curve")`

 ![bin_test](https://github.com/user-attachments/assets/448c57c5-6de1-4a53-a6db-0b05f98ef134)